spcourse/populations-oo/50 phase5/contents.md

 ## Phase 5: Creatures

 Before you continue, **make a copy of your previous file and call it `phase5.py`**.
-Make sure to **continue editing in this new file**.
+Make sure to **continue editing in this _new_ file**.

 ### Goal
-Before adding more complexity again in the next phase, let's now focus on making the code a bit nicer.

-As you might have realized by now, for the previous phase you created a lot of duplicate code.
-The class `Fox` and `Rabbit` have a lot of overlap.
-Not that surprising, since a big part of the code for both classes has to do with them being creatures that walk around in this simulated world.
+Before we introduce additional complexity in the next phases, we should first improve the code to make it more elegant and organized.
+As you might have realized by now, in writing the code for the previous phase we generated a lot of duplicate code.
+Both the `Fox` and `Rabbit` classes share a lot of similarities.
+Not that surprising, given that a considerable portion of their code relates to their shared behavior of moving within our simulated environment.

-So let's create a new abstraction: You're going to create a superclass called `Creature`.
+So let's create a new abstraction: You're going to create a "superclass" called `Creature`.
 This class will contain the code for moving around that both `Fox` and `Rabbit` will inherit.

 The UML will look like this: